 Fifth, the agency of worthy beings regarding their eternal mates will be respected.
 Brigham Young emphasized: “If a woman is sealed to me and she wants to be divorced, she has a right to and I am under no obligation.
 Is not that agency all round?
-We have the privilege of being sealed or released.”8)
+We have the privilege of being sealed or released.”8

-Sixth, exalted beings are raised to eternal glory: “which glory shall be a fulness and a continuation of the seeds forever and ever.
+Sixth, exalted monogamous couples are promised eternal glory: “which glory shall be a fulness and a continuation of the seeds forever and ever.
 Then shall they be gods, because they have no end; therefore shall they be from everlasting to everlasting, because they continue; then shall they be above all, because all things are subject unto them.
 Then shall they be gods, because they have all power, and the angels are subject unto them.”9 It will include “salvation, and honor, and immortality, and eternal life; kingdoms, principalities, and powers!”
 10 Obtaining these blessings without allowing unknown details to concern us is a worthy goal.

 To continue this brief narrative of the unfolding of the practice of polygamy in The Church of Jesus Christ of Latter-day Saints, proceed to the section on Plural Marriage Teachings.